 JLL's 77 West Wacker Drive was one of the first buildings to join EDF's Building Energy Initiative.
 With the help of their EDF fellow, they identified an energy reduction goal of 5 million kilowatt hours by 2018; 2 million of which was uncovered during the 2014 fellowship.
 In addition, they are leading the way in demand response and piloting a tenant engagement project in the building.

-Urban Innovations is a fully integrated real estate investment firm, which controls 11 commercial properties in Chicago's River North neighborhood with more than 180 tenants.
-EDF Climate Corps fellow Michael Perry developed an Excel-based tool that identified applicable rebate information and calculated cost-savings from upgrading to more energy efficient systems and equipment.
-Through the use of this tool, Urban Innovations identified annual reductions of over 990,000 kilowatt hours in electricity usage, over $70,000 in annual cost-savings, over $72,000 in immediate rebates, and over 846 metric tons in greenhouse gas reductions
+Urban Innovations controls 11 commercial properties in Chicago's River North neighborhood with more than 180 tenants.
+Their EDF fellow developed a tool to identify applicable rebates and calculate cost-savings from energy efficient upgrades.
+Through the use of this tool, they identified annual reductions of over 990,000 kilowatt hours of electricity use, $70,000 in annual cost-savings, $72,000 in rebates and 846 metric tons of greenhouse gas reductions.

 Chicago's renowned Shedd Aquarium collaborated with EDF Climate Corps to evaluate the feasibility of a museum campus microgrid.
 Their EDF fellow explored energy-efficiency opportunities to reduce the overall energy demand of the three institutions on the waterfront museum campus.
 If implemented, the proposed microgrid would ensure business continuity to all three institutions during a power outage.